 Europe’s Premier Nanomedicine Conference of 2005

-The conference built on the success of EuroNanoForum2003, and promoted developments in nanotechnology that are leading to innovative solutions for health and healthcare in Europe as part of an integrated and responsible approach.
+The conference built on the success of EuroNanoForum2003, and promoted developments in nanotechnology that are leading to innovative solutions in Europe as part of an integrated and responsible approach.
 The format was a combination of workshops-on-demand, public debate, forums, and conference showing the state-of-the-art.

 EuroNanoForum2005 attracted over 1100 participants, with 92 experts from 30 countries speaking over the 5 days!